ckaus/EpiPy/install_packages/README.md

 3. EpiPy is now available in `C:\Python27\Scripts\`.

 ## Debian/Ubuntu
 Requirements: Python 2.7, PyQt4 >= 4.11.2, NumPy >= 0.10.4, SciPy >= 0.17.0, matplotlib >= 1.4.2

 **With installation package (.deb)**

+**WARNING** The librariy libstrc++6 delete libre office core and all depending packages and could break your package dependencies on Debian.
+Please install **From sources**.

 Requirements: